November 30th 2005 -

 We spent the night last night here at the Newell Factory in Miami, Oklahoma.
 They had free full hook-ups, however our little Trek felt very out of place.
 All of

 the motorhomes around us were million dollar Newell's.
-The lot was closed when we arrived, but we walked around last night, and looked at the outside of all
+The lot was closed when we arrived, but we walked around last night, and looked at the outside of all of

-decided against taking our own tour.
+taking our own tour.
 Almost all of them were 45 feet long, which is longer than we want, but they sure are nice.
-This afternoon we actually
+This afternoon we actually had a tour of the

-had a tour of the facility, and watched them being built literally from the ground up.
+facility, and watched them being built literally from the ground up.
 It was quite impressive.
-We found a used one there on the lot that was
+We found a used one there on the lot that was very nice, but a little

-very nice, but a little out of our price range.
-It did have one slide in the living room, but we really would like to find one with the perfect floor plan without any
+out of our price range.
+It did have one slide in the living room, but we really would like to find one with the perfect floor plan without any slides.
+As we walked

-slides.
-As we walked into another we meet a very nice woman who was looking to upgrade her Newell.
-At first we thought she was one of the sales people
+into another we meet a very nice woman who was looking to upgrade her Newell.
+At first we thought she was one of the sales people because she told us all

-because she told us all about them.
+about them.
 She and her husband own a 1995 without any slides.
-They want to get one with two slides, and are looking for the
+They want to get one with two slides, and are looking for the perfect one to trade their

-perfect one to trade their current one in for.
-When we told her that their Newell was almost exactly what we were looking for she invited us to come and look
+current one in for.
+When we told her that their Newell was almost exactly what we were looking for she invited us to come and look at it.
+It was beautiful, and oh

-at it.
-It was beautiful, and oh so perfect.
+so perfect.
 It had a five foot walk-in closet in the back that would be perfect for all of our clothes, and the birdcage.
-We
+We exchanged phone numbers and told

-exchanged phone numbers and told her to call us if she ever wanted to sell.
+her to call us if she ever wanted to sell.
 Below is a picture.
-The paint job is nice and simple, and the interior is all beige
+The paint job is nice and simple, and the interior is all beige with subtle black accents.
+This

-with subtle black accents.
-This afternoon we are planning on driving down to a Featherlite dealership that has a couple buses that we want to look at.
-The
+afternoon we are planning on driving down to a Featherlite dealership that has a couple buses that we want to look at.
+The Newell's are nice, but they are still

-Newell's are nice, but they are still technically a "motorhome" and we really want a bus.
+technically a "motorhome" and we really want a bus.
 Maybe we will find something worthy down there.

 July 12th-

 Frank is helping set up the tent today in Denver, Colorado.
 This was originally going to be our first race, but boy are we glad we went to Saint Louis.
-We
+We could

-month in Colorado when we took our train ride.
+when we took our train ride.
 It should be a great weekend.
-Today while Frank and Bob (one of our bosses) put up the Nitro Mall tent Shirl
+Today while Frank and Bob (one of our bosses) put up the Nitro Mall tent Shirl (Bob's wife) and I

-(Bob's wife) and I went down to a local lake that had a wonderful beach.
+went down to a local lake that had a wonderful beach.
 The day was perfect.
-We laid out all day and read and relaxed by the water, and
+We laid out all day and read and relaxed by the water, and when it would get too

-when it would get too hot we would go for a swim.
-The guys finished about 3:00 and we went back and picked them up and all of us came back down to the
+hot we would go for a swim.
+The guys finished about 3:00 and we went back and picked them up and all of us came back down to the lake.
+We swam for

-lake.
-We swam for another couple hours, and then all went to dinner.
-Our little Trek's water tanks are so small and we are here for so many days that Frank
+another couple hours, and then all went to dinner.
+Our little Trek's water tanks are so small and we are here for so many days that Frank and I have joked that

-and I have joked that we should come down each night to the lake and rinse off, that way we wouldn't have to use the shower.
-It might work for today, but any
+we should come down each night to the lake and rinse off, that way we wouldn't have to use the shower.
+It might work for today, but any longer and we would

-longer and we would start to smell funny.
+start to smell funny.

 July 13th-